mountainflo/rviz_sandbox/evaluation.md

 ### 1. Introduction

-RVIZ is a visualization tool that comes with ROS.
+RVIZ is a visualization tool that comes with ROS (Robot Operating System).
 In ROS you have topics (topics are named buses) to share data.
 You can select topics in RVIZ which you want to listen to.
-All future messages published over the selected topics will be displayed.
+All future messages which are published over the selected topics will be displayed.

 ### 2. Display types